irmen/prog8/docs/source/comparing.rst

 ---------
 - Even though your programs can consist of many separate module files, the compiler always outputs a single program file.
 There is no separate linker step.
   Currently, it's not easily possible to integrate object files created elsewhere.
-If the object file has a fixed load location and fixed entrypoints, it can be loaded explicitly and accessed easily using romsub definitions though.
+If the object file has a fixed load location and fixed entrypoints, it can be loaded explicitly and accessed easily using extsub definitions though.
 - The prog8 compiler is self-contained in a single jar file.
 You do need 1 external tool namely 64tass, which performs the assembler step.